greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_RESOURCE_QUEUE.html.md

   rsqname='queue_name';
 ```

-There is also another system view named `pg_stat_resqueues` which shows statistical metrics for a resource queue over time.
+There is also another system view named `pg_stat_resqueue` which shows statistical metrics for a resource queue over time.
 To use this view, however, you must enable the `stats_queue_level` server configuration parameter.
 See "Managing Workload and Resources" in the *Greenplum Database Administrator Guide* for more information about using resource queues.

 `CREATE RESOURCE QUEUE` cannot be run within a transaction.